-I have noted that the majority of these women have creative type ADHD, which means their brains require more fuel than a “normal” brain.
-Most of these women are progesteronedeficient to begin with.
+I have noted that the majority of these women have a creative type ADHD, which means their brains require more fuel than a “normal” brain.
+Most of these women are progesterone deficient to begin with.
 As a result, they experience fairly intense nausea and vomiting in the first trimester due to unopposed estrogen.
-They go into the second trimester with their brains starved for fuel, so their bodies are pouring out adrenaline to raise their sugar levels.
+They go into the second trimester with their brains starved for fuel, so their bodies are pouring out adrenaline to raise glucose levels required by the brain.
 Unfortunately, this outpouring of adrenaline also induces nausea and vomiting and suppresses the appetite.
 To exacerbate matters, these women are still putting out large amounts of estrogen, which may also contribute to the nausea and vomiting.

 The effect that adrenaline has on so many parts of the body simply amazes me—how it affects hypoglycemia & blood sugar, the endless cycle of adrenaline versus sugar.
 In Chapter 15 Dr. Platt addresses adrenaline and its effects on the body in many ways.
 I counted 27 in just this one chapter.
 Adrenaline was killing me….
 My wife and I made an appointment to see Dr. Platt.
 Feeling at the end of our rope, we booked the flights to California.
 My mood swings were out of control at this point.
 Like a clock’s pendulum going tick-tock-tick-tock, mine was going: aggression, depression, aggression, depression….
 We sat across the desk from Dr. Platt, ranting and raving about all the symptoms, all the tests and aggravations.
 My wife and I often speak simultaneously, so the doc was getting more than his fill apparently.
 “Do you want all this to go away?” he asked me in the most sincere way, like he just fixed people’s lives every day.
 Thirty years of agony and this man says, “DO YOU WANT THIS TO GO AWAY?”
 He took progesterone cream and spread it down the length of my forearm.
 “Now rub that in,” he said.
 We conversed a while, looked at some blood tests, etc. Ten minutes or so passed.
 He says, “How do you feel?”
 The first thing that came to mind was what I was not feeling….
 No adrenaline….
 I was calm.
 I was sitting still, perfectly still….